Orb: On the Movements of the Earth: Reception

 By February 2025, the manga had over 5 million copies in circulation.
 The manga was recommended by manga artists Hitoshi Iwaaki and Shin Takahashi.
 Chi was nominated for the 14th Manga Taishō in 2021 and placed second with 67 points; it was nominated for the 15th edition in 2022 and placed fifth with 59 points.
 It was nominated for the Next Manga Award in 2021 and placed tenth in the print category.
 The series ranked 37th on the 2021 "Book of the Year" list by Da Vinci magazine; it ranked 21st on the 2022 list.
 It ranked second on Takarajimasha's Kono Manga ga Sugoi!
 2022 list of best manga for male readers.
 It won the Mandō Kobayashi Manga Grand Prix 2021, created by comedian and manga enthusiast Kendo Kobayashi.

 The manga was nominated for the 67th Shogakukan Manga Award in the general category in 2021; it was also nominated for the 68th edition in the same category in 2022.
 The series ranked fifth on the Nationwide Bookstore Employees' Recommended Comics of 2022.
 The manga was nominated for the 46th Kodansha Manga Award in the general category in 2022.
 The series won the 26th Tezuka Osamu Cultural Prize in 2022.
 The manga won the 54th Seiun Award in the Best Comic category in 2023.

+At the 10th Crunchyroll Anime Awards in 2026, the anime was nominated for Best Drama.